 The project aims at bridging the gap between neuroscience and instructional psychology via informatics by studying the use of brain-computer interface (BCI) methodologies for research in instructional psychology (e.g., the individual classification of working memory load in real-time).
 As long-term goal stands the development of an online adaptive learning environment based on physiological measures of basic cognitive processes.
 Specifically, the online adaption grounds on the detection and classification of specific neural signatures in the electroencephalogram (EEG) of learners by means of advanced BCI methodologies.

-The technical development in the field of Virtual Reality currently shows a strong dynamic development.
+The technical development in the field of Extended Realities (e.g., Virtual Reality or 360°-Visualizations currently shows a strong dynamic development.
 The high degree of immersion of this technology makes it possible to create for the user an intense feeling of presence in the virtual world.
 It is assumed that cognitive processes create a mental model of the self in the virtual world, which generates a feeling of "being in the virtual world".
 However, it is unclear from a cognitive science and learning psychology perspective in what ways this form of immersion can benefit the user in knowledge contexts.

 Under National Socialism, discrimination and murder were implemented with frightening efficiency with the help of bureaucratic routines.
 The crimes of the Nazi era could be presented as necessary and harmless processes with the use of administrative language and euphemistic terms in forms and correspondences.
 But how can this phenomenon be presented to visitors in an interesting, intuitive and interactive way using exemplary Nazi documents?
 Can visitors learn to read and assess Nazi documents with the right medium?